-(in € millions) 2023 2022 Current tax assets and liabilities 181.4 137.4 Deferred tax assets and liabilities (33.8) (39.4) INCOME TAX 147.6 98.0
+(in € millions) 2023 2022 Current tax assets and liabilities 181.4 137.4 Deferred tax assets and liabilities (33.8) (39.4) INCOME TAX 147.6 98.0 differences and tax loss carryforwards to the extent that it is probable that future taxable profits will be available in the foreseeable future

 Current income tax expense corresponds to taxes paid or payable in the short term on profit for the year, based on local tax rates and tax laws in the Group's host countries.
+The agreements guarantee neutrality for each of the companies included in the scope and generate no significant tax savings apart from the immediate offset of the deficits on profits.